 When is the best time to visit Switzerland?

 Switzerland is beautiful year-round, but if you want to take advantage of hiking, cliff walks, and adventure sports then the Summer months are the best time to visit.
 You’ll enjoy highs in the 60’s and lows in the 50’s, so don’t forget a light jacket or fleece.

-We enjoyed a long weekend holiday (Memorial Day for our American readers) and the end of May.
+We enjoyed a long weekend holiday (Memorial Day for our American readers) and the end of May and there was still a bit of snow, but the weather didn’t hamper any outdoor activities.
 The weather was stunning, and a perfect mix with the warm sun and cooling temperatures to enjoy various activities.

 We broke up the drive by stopping at Rhine Falls.
 If you want to learn more about Rhine Falls, head to my post “Rhine Falls with Kids“.

 Grindelwald is also easily accessible using trains and after flying into many international airports.
 Switzerland is well known for its public transportation systems.